novemberay/my_blog_test/blog/readme.txt

-Git is a version control system.
+This is a blog based on Django, my first trial. support scan, archives, aboutme, paginators and markdown.
-Git is free software.
+Also, this is a trial for git.